apache/tvm/docs/deploy/tensorrt.rst

 many operators as possible from Relay to TensorRT, providing a performance boost on NVIDIA GPUs without the need to tune schedules.

+This guide will demonstrate how to install TensorRT and build TVM with TensorRT BYOC and runtime enabled.
+It will also provide example code to compile and run a ResNet-18 model using TensorRT and how to configure the compilation and runtime settings.
+Finally, we document the supported operators and how to extend the integration to support other operators.

 Installing TensorRT
 -------------------